unionai/unionai-docs/source/getting-started/index.md

 ## Run the workflow in Python locally

-You can run the workflow in your local Python environment like this:
+You can run the workflow in your local Python environment with the [`unionai run` command](../api/unionai-cli.md#unionai-run):

 ```{code-block} shell
 $ unionai run hello.py hello_world_wf